Welcome to Sixth Grade!

-If you have any questions or concerns, please do not hesitate to call me directly or e-mail me at firstname.lastname@example.org
+As always, if you have any questions or concerns please contact me directly firstname.lastname@example.org